Fall Preview: September 18th-November 1ST, 2020

-Free entry to exhibit: Purchase of Daily Grounds Pass or Landscape Tour ticket required to enter property by car.
+Free entry to exhibit: Purchase of Daily Grounds Pass or Landscape Tour ticket required to enter the property by car.

 Watershed Moment is a site-specific art installation commissioned to mark the opening of Lyndhurst’s cavernous and unrestored swimming pool building after a period of extensive stabilization to the building’s structure.
-Combining water sounds and dust and conceived as a meditative space by artist and historic preservation expert Jorge Otero-Pailos, the installation invites visitors to pause and reflect on the memories, both personal, social and environmental, that define each of us.
+Combining water sounds and dust and conceived as a meditative space by artist and historic preservation expert Jorge Otero-Pailos, the installation invites visitors to pause and reflect on the memories, both personal, social, and environmental, that define each of us.
 The installation includes latex casts of the raw brick interior walls of the pool building suspended from ceiling joists over the empty swimming pool below.
 While perambulating the mosaic tile-inlaid pool deck, visitors can experience these 67-foot-long curtains of glowing latex while being enveloped by a series of water sounds recorded from throughout New York State.
-In its unrestored state, the building is spacious, unsealed and well-ventilated with a clear directional path through the exhibition, providing ample social-distancing space between visitors.
+In its unrestored state, the building is spacious, unsealed, and well-ventilated with a clear directional path through the exhibition, providing ample social-distancing space between visitors.

 Built by Helen Gould in 1911, the Lyndhurst swimming pool building was designed as a Roman bath for the late Gilded Age elite.
 It was abandoned during World War II when coal was unavailable to heat the boilers.
 Over the years it was destroyed by water leaking through the roof, causing plaster and wood elements to deteriorate.
-Today it is evocatively ruined but in stabilized condition.
+Today it is evocatively ruined but in a stabilized condition.
 Watershed Moment marks the first time that the Lyndhurst swimming pool building will be open to the public as a museum space.

 About the Artist

 Jorge Otero-Pailos is a New York-based artist and preservation architect best known for making monumental casts of historically charged buildings.
 Drawing from his formal training in architecture and preservation, Otero-Pailos’ art practice deals with memory, culture, and transitions, and invites the viewer to consider buildings and functional objects as powerful agents of change.
-Many of his artworks are made by preserving parts of monuments deemed insignificant by others, whether it be dust, or entire building parts.
+Many of his artworks are made by preserving parts of monuments deemed insignificant by others, whether it be dust or entire building parts.

-Watershed Moment is a multi-disciplinary art installation that involves the interplay of monumental cast-latex curtains, changing lights and the sound of six different New York State bodies of water.
-The exhibit is open from 10:00 am to 4:00 pm Friday, Saturday and Sunday.
+Watershed Moment is a multi-disciplinary art installation that involves the interplay of monumental cast-latex curtains, changing lights, and the sound of six different New York State bodies of water.
+The exhibit is open from 10:00 am to 4:00 pm Friday, Saturday, and Sunday.
 Visitors may enter at any time and stay for any length of time.
 For those wishing to experience the full interplay of the piece, entry on the hour or half-hour is recommended.
 Watershed Moment lasts for 20 minutes with a five-minute period of quiet and contemplation at both the beginning and end.
 During the Fall Preview, social distancing will be maintained by a gallery attendant stationed in the building.

 Entry to Watershed Moment and the swimming pool building is free.
 However, those entering Lyndhurst by car are required to either purchase a daily grounds pass or landscape tour to gain access to the property.

 There is no vehicular parking near the swimming pool building.
 Visitors will need to park in the Lyndhurst upper parking lot and walk across estate lawns to reach the exhibit.
-When entering Lyndhurst, our visitor associate can provide you with a map, parking directions and walking directions.
+When entering Lyndhurst, our visitor associate can provide you with a map, parking directions, and walking directions.
 The swimming pool building is adjacent to the Old Croton Aqueduct trail at the northeastern corner of the Lyndhurst property and is easily accessible to walkers.